orgua/shepherd_v2_planning/hw_cape_v23_test_performance.rst

 - big 0402 caps near device -> dont bother with 100nF or smaller
 - bring sense / FB-line directly to target-port, maybe
 - reverse order of diode & shunt in harvester ??
 No, seems fine currently
+- add usb-c to pcb and ditch BB-pwered mode?
 - harvester
     - R22 to 33R
     - C140, TP6 to 10nF
     - R18, can be removed (or lowered to 33R)
+    - update to latest profilings